corcorana/restingIAF/iaf_manu.md

 To the best of our knowledge, no other automated technique provides the functionality to simultaneously implement both of these IAF estimators.

 ### 4.2 Estimation of simulated IAFs
+Our preliminary set of simulations showed that the SGF technique performed almost perfectly when 2 min synthetic signals contained at least 24 s of alpha-band oscillations (SNR = 0.20).
+Indeed, the peak detection routine performed reasonably well when signals contained as little as 12 s of alpha-band activity, with fewer than 2% of simulated peaks being erroneously estimated.
+This analysis served as a basic proof of concept insofar as it demonstrated that the SGF method is capable of extracting a high proportion of underlying peak frequencies without introducing systematic bias.
+We acknowledge however that the estimation of sharply defined, single frequency alpha components is unlikely to be representative of genuine electrophysiological data in the vast majority of cases.
+Indeed, if spectral data typically conformed to this pattern, distinguising PAF would prove rather trivial (thus obviating the need for the SGF technique).
+While it is encouraging then that the SGF technique performed well in these favourable conditions, it was necessary to demonstrate its advantages over simpler analytic methods when confronted with more complex, ecologically valid simulation data.

 ### 4.3 Limitations and future developments
+We aimed to create a straightforward routine that calculates reliable PAF and CoG estimates from posterior channel EEG data recorded during a short period of relaxed, eyes-closed wakefulness.
+Although this limited scope should be suitable for improving the replicability and efficiency of most IAF-related research, the programme could easily be applied in other empirical contexts (e.g., quantifying spectral peaks in different frequency bands during task-related activity; quantifying peak characteristics across different topographical regions).
+It may become more challenging, however, to accurately resolve estimates of IAF under conditions that are less conducive to the manifestation of a dominant alpha peak (or indeed, in populations that are known to manifest spectral characteristics distinct from those of neurotypical adults).
+Further research is therefore needed to examine how well the present technique performs when its application is extended beyond the rather circumscribed conditions investigated herein.

+One possibility for optimising performance of the SGF technique would be to develop a function that automatically adapts the $F_w$ (filter width) and $k$ (polynomial degree) parameters in accordance with the approximate span of the dominant frequency component located within the initial search window.
+This would involve implementing a two-stage process wherein the features of the alpha-band (or any other band, depending on the research question at stake) component are initially parameterised, and subsequently used to scale $F_w$ and $k$ in accordance with the heuristics described in section 2.2.2 (or some other predefined ratio preferred by the researcher).
+Once these parameters have been determined according to the empirical qualities of the spectral data at hand, smoothing and component parameterisation would be performed as described above.

+Another direction for further development would be to implement the SGF routine within a graphical user interface (GUI), in order to facilitate its use in conjunction with the EEGLAB GUI.
+Not only would this help to make the procedure practically accessible to the broadest possible range of the research community, it would also provide a convenient platform for integrating visualisations of the spectral analysis that may assist diagnosis of suboptimal parameter settings, and other troubleshooting matters.
+We intend to explore both of these possibilities in future work.

 ## 5 Conclusion